 Travelling to South East Asia doesn’t exactly go hand in hand with following a vegan diet in many people’s eyes.
+Trying to find Pho or Banh Xeo vegan recipe in the streets of South East Asian countries?
+Well, tough luck!
 And with good reason : walk around Bangkok or Hanoi and you are likely going to see big cauldrons of pig’s rectum soup and duck beak stew simmering on the road side with sides of congealed blood and fried goat stomach.
 And unfortunately I am not actually joking.
-But take a bit of a better look past the grotty and grim, and you’ll soon find that there is a wide selection of food for the vegan and health conscious all around.
+But take a bit of a better look past the grotty and grim, and you’ll soon find that there is a wide selection of food for the vegan and health-conscious all around.
 Happy Cow is a great place to start your hunt for healthy grub, but just a poke around the market will reveal delicious and unexpected surprises.

 As it turned out, it was the easiest.
 Most South East Asian cities have got good “Jay”, “Chay”, Buddhist, or Monk restaurant options, that is, all vegan restaurants complying with the Buddhist precept that one shall abstain from killing.
 But Vietnam was by far the best country we’ve been to so far, both for its readily available selection of vegan food and the very delicious and varied options on offer.

 One life changing thing we discovered there also is this vegan fish sauce:

 It is uncanny how this stuff smells and tastes like the real thing.
 All it contains is fermented soy, salt and sugar.
 Can anyone tell me if this is available in asian shops back home?
 I am going to need a case of it when I return.
 It can’t even compare with home made substitutes containing mushrooms, or seaweed, or pineapple juice, or anything.
 This stuff is SUPREME.
 And you might need some to dip your banh xeo into to turn your Banh Xeo vegan and perfect for you.